 Phillips and Zimmer are both players who also have the upside to start in 2021.
 Zimmer had 7 QB hits, 3 tackles for loss, and 1 sack in relatively limited playing time last season.
 Phillips saw more time on the field last season, but his production does not outweigh Zimmer’s.

-Some thought the Bills may move on from Hughes and Addison this offseason to open cap space.
+Some thought the Bills might move on from Hughes and Addison this offseason to open cap space.
 However, the Bills chose to rework several deals to retain the two players atop their pass-rush depth chart.
 Hughes has been in Buffalo since 2013 but has not had double-digit sacks since 2014.

 Addison was also underwhelming in 2020, with just 5 sacks.
 That combination of 9.5 sacks between those two players largely points to the Bills’ issues pressuring Patrick Mahomes last season.